-Special worship is held in some households to cast off the evil eye and remove negativity from the home.
+Special worship is held in some households to cast off the evil eye and remove negativity from home.
 Prayers are also offered to ancestors for them to achieve peace in their afterlife.

-In some Southern states of India, this day is considered to be Diwali whereas most other parts of India celebrate Diwali on the third of the five days.
+In some Southern states of India, this day is considered to be Diwali, whereas most other parts of India celebrate Diwali on the third of the five days.

 Some regions also refer to this day at Choti or small Diwali.

 Diwali is a day where families and business associates unite and celebrate.
-Lavish feasts are prepared, and people are dressed in new, brightly colored, festive attire!
+Lavish feasts are prepared, and people are dressed in new, brightly coloured, festive attire!
 As evening sets in, the warm glow of diyas illuminate homes and commercial buildings alike.